Interactive Communication -- cross-disciplinary perspectives from psychology, acoustics, and technology: Theory

 \subsubsection{Virtual Reality}

 Virtual Reality refers to a computer-generated, three-dimensional, and interactive environment that enables users to experience a sense of “being there” (\cite{slaterSeparateRealityUpdate2022}) in a digital space.
 VR is often mediated through head-mounted displays (HMDs), but projector-based VR systems like CAVE systems (Cave automatic virtual environment), for example with up to six projector sides surrounding the user, are also available.
-Embodied interaction is a key feature of VR and is enabled via real-time head tracking which allows users to perceive a virtual environment from their own point of view.
+Embodied interaction is a key feature of VR.
+It is enabled most basically via real-time head tracking, which lets users perceive a virtual environment from their own point of view, but it also extends to hand, body, gesture, and locomotor interaction.
+This bodily coupling underlies the sense of embodiment, the experience of a virtual body as one's own \parencite{kilteniSenseEmbodimentVirtual2012}.
 Tracking is used to translate users’ actions (e.g., head movements) to consequences (changes in visual display) in the virtual world (i.e., by establishing sensorimotor contingency; \cite{oreganSensorimotorAccountVision2001}).
 VR can thus evoke the psychological state of presence (\cite{slaterPlaceIllusionPlausibility2009}) which includes the illusion of “being there” (place illusion) and the illusion that things around one are actually happening (plausibility illusion; \cite{slaterSeparateRealityUpdate2022}), and has been shown to increase in VR compared to computer presentation (\cite{Ermert2025a}).
 Presence further depends on real-time eye-tracking and naturalistic gaze behavior, which enhance co-presence and trust between virtual interlocutors (\cite{slaterSeparateRealityUpdate2022, ruboSocialGazeFingerprints2025}).
 In contrast to traditional media, which do not evoke such illusions, this gives users the ability to perceive and act in ways that closely mirror real-world scenarios.
 Importantly, while VR research has focused on visual stimulation, other modalities such as auditory (see Section \ref{AuditoryVirtualEnv}), haptic (\cite{fermoselleLetsGetTouch2020}) or olfactory (\cite{tewellReviewOlfactoryDisplay2024}) information are increasingly used to provide rich, multi-sensory experiences.
 This makes VR a powerful medium for studying and facilitating IC.